modeset/-deprecated-utensils/app/assets/components/table/readme.md

 <!-- end -->

 ###### Note
-- **Heads up!** To get the status colors, see the "Table Modifiers" section below.
+- **Heads up!** To get the status colors, see the "Table Status Modifiers" section below.

 ## Options